 Hastings County is rich in farmlands and matching farmhouse bed-and-breakfasts.
 The southern region is surrounded by rich farmland and many small towns.
 Here there is a balance between urban and rural living, giving you wide open spaces with the option of artisan and antique shopping in nearby townships.
 Wind your way along the backroads and discover gorgeous cafes for your own Hot Beverage Tour.

 If and when you want to stretch your legs, there are many outdoor trails to explore at your own pace.
-The cool crisp air in the boreal forests of the north will keep you fresh and alert.
 You wouldn’t want to miss the spectacular waterfalls hidden away in Egan Chutes, about 15 km east of Bancroft.
 Or closer to the Bay of Quinte, you can take the Central Hastings Heritage Loop, a picturesque trail through the villages of Madoc, Stirling and Tweed.
 Find your way in nature and relax at the pace of Hastings County.